 After installing acoustic foam tiles in my home studio space and voice booth I noticed a significant difference in the room acoustic.

 How to reduce echoes in a room from doors and windows

-Wooden doors, window glass, and bedroom mirrored wardrobe doors are all very effective at reflecting sound and adding to the reverberation.
-Although you can buy permanent door and window sound barrier panels, ordinary room echoes shouldn’t require you to go to such expense.
+Wooden doors, window glass, and bedroom mirrored wardrobe doors are all highly effective at reflecting sound and adding to the reverberation.
+Although you can buy permanent door and window sound barrier panels, ordinary room echoes shouldn’t require you to go to such an expense.

 Windows: If you have curtains or drapes over your windows, simply close them.
-Of course, if you are shooting videos you’ll need artificial lights.
-Curtains, especially the heavier type with linings, can be very effective in your efforts in reducing echo in a room cheaply.
+Of course, if you are shooting videos, you’ll need artificial lights.
+Curtains, especially the heavier type with linings, can be highly effective in your efforts in reducing echo in a room cheaply.

 Although new curtains can be expensive, if you already have them installed then there is no extra cost in using them.

 If you have large windows in your room the ideal solution would be to hang heavy velvet drapes.
 They are thick, usually lined, and have a surface texture that will help absorb sound.
 The irregular folds also produce rounded surfaces that will disperse sound waves, cutting reverberation in the room.

 Doors: The problem with doors is easily solved by covering them with blankets or drapes.

 You can hang them from a pole above the top of the door or “hook” the material over the top of the door and then shut the door.
 Closing the door should keep the blanket or drapes in place.

 If you can leave a little airspace between the face of the door and the blanket that will be beneficial.